Simon Harris: A savvy politician who has long eyed the role of Irish premier

 After incorrectly stating during a radio interview that Covid-19 meant there were 18 other coronaviruses, he did an Instagram live video where he showed humility by apologising and stating he was an “awful old idiot at times”.

-In a Cabinet reshuffle in December 2022, he was appointed as minister for the newly-formed Department of Further and Higher Education, Research, Innovation and Science.
+In the three-party coalition government, he became minister at the newly-formed Department of Further and Higher Education, Research, Innovation and Science.

 As higher education minister, he toured the country opening and speaking at educational institutions, and during his brief stint as justice minister he traversed bogs with families of The Disappeared.